Muhammad ibn Maslamah: Siege of Khaybar

 At the Battle of Khaybar in May/July 628, it was Ibn Maslamah who located the best site for the Muslim camp.
 On the first day of the battle his brother Mahmud was fatally injured while he was sitting in the shade of Fort Na'im.
 Inside the fortress, the Jewish warrior Marhab threw down a millstone, which landed on Mahmud's head.
 It took Mahmud three days to die, during this time, Ibn Maslamah promised to take care of his brother's daughters.

-On the same day, Ibn Maslamah avenged his brother by killing his murderer, a Jewish warrior named Marhab, in a vicious duel which was so intense to the point that palm trees within the garden outside the fortress wall, were chopped-off completely.
+On the same day, Ibn Maslamah avenged his brother by killing Marhab in a vicious duel which was so intense to the point that palm trees within the garden outside the fortress wall, were chopped-off completely.

 The battle ended with Ibn Maslamah managing to chop off one of Marhab's legs.
 However, before Ibn Maslamah delivered the killing blow. he was intercepted by Ali who passed by and cut off Marhab's head.
 This entitled Ali to take the booty which prompted Ibn Maslamah to argue the claims of Ali to Muhammad, and after they referred their dispute to him, he granted Marhab's sword, shield, cap and helmet to Ibn Maslamah.
 Later, Ibn Maslamah also killed another Jewish champion named Yusayr and also participated in the squad of those who shielded Muhammad when they besieged the fortress of al-Saab ibn Muadh.
 After the battle, Kinana ibn al-Rabi was tortured by Zubayr ibn al-Awwam in the hope that he would reveal where he had hidden the treasure of the Abu'l-Huqayq clan.
 When Kinana was no longer able to speak, Muhammad ordered al-Zubayr to hand him over to Ibn Maslamah.
 Ibn Maslamah was allowed to cut off Kinana's head.